RinzlerN26/Pharmserv/README.md

    git clone https://github.com/RinzlerN26/Pharmserv-UI.git
    ```

-3. Change directory to Pharmserv-UI, uncomment production configuration in Dockerfile and caddy production configuration in Caddyfile.
+3. Change directory to Pharmserv-UI, uncomment production configuration in Dockerfile and comment environment object with production set as false and uncomment environment object with production set as true in src/environments/environments.ts .

-4. Change directory to Pharmserv, uncomment all services in docker-compose.yml,production configuration in Dockerfile and caddy production configuration in Caddyfile.
+4. Change directory to Pharmserv, uncomment all services in docker-compose.yml, production configuration in Dockerfile and caddy production configuration in Caddyfile.

 5. Run the application.